wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-extensions-customscript.md

       Get-AzureVM -Name $name -ServiceName $servicename | Set-AzureVMCustomScriptExtension -StorageAccountName $storageaccount -StorageAccountKey $storagekey -ContainerName $container -FileUri $fileUrl1, $fileUrl2 -Run 'file.ps1' | Update-AzureVM

-### Add Custom Script extension from the portal
+### Add Custom Script extension from the Azure Management Portal

-Browse to the VM in the <a href="https://manage.windowsazure.cn/ " target="_blank">Azure preview portal </a> and add the extension by specifying the script file to run.
+Browse to the VM in the <a href="https://manage.windowsazure.cn/ " target="_blank">Azure Management Portal </a> and add the extension by specifying the script file to run.

   ![][5]